Searching a Compact Architecture for Robust Multi-Exposure Image Fusion: Ablation Study

 \subsection{Hardware-sensitive Analyses}

-We also analyse the influence of trade-off parameter $\eta$, which controls the influences of hardware-sensitive latency constraint.
+We also analyze the influence of trade-off parameter $\eta$, which controls the influences of hardware-sensitive latency constraint.
 The numerical results are reported in Table.~\ref{tab:hardware2}. ``C32'' and ``C64'' denote the version with 32 and 64 channels.
 When $\eta = 0.5$, the balance between fusion quality and inference requirement can be guaranteed simultaneously.
 The concrete architectures under diverse $\eta$ are plotted in Fig.~\ref{fig:cacasede}.
 The previous three layers illustrate the architecture of SAM.
-The last four layers shows the structure of DRM with residual connection.
-In detail, without the constraint of latency, NAS scheme chooses operator with large receptive field to better capture the large features.
+The last four layers show the structure of DRM with residual connection.
+In detail, without the constraint of latency, the NAS scheme chooses an operator with a large receptive field to better capture the large features.
 Moreover, we also can conclude that $3\times 3$ convolution can effectively extract features with high efficiency, which is widely leveraged for SRSM under the latency constraint.
-As for DRM, \{3-C, 1-C\} with skip connection is a low-weight combination for the detail compensation, as shown at the subfigure (c) and (d).
+As for DRM, \{3-C, 1-C\} with skip connection is a low-weight combination for the detail compensation, as shown in the subfigure (c) and (d).